The prostate gland is found only in males and is a part of male reproductive system.

 The digital rectal exam

-In a digital rectal exam (DRE), your doctor will feel the size and shape of the prostate by inserting a gloved and lubricated finger into the rectum.
+In a digital rectal exam (DRE), your prostate doctor in Mumbai, or any other place will feel the size and shape of the prostate by inserting a gloved and lubricated finger into the rectum.
 The area where most prostate cancers are found can be felt during this test.
 A healthy prostate feels soft, rubbery, smooth, symmetrical, regular and even.
 Any lumps, or hard, woody or irregular areas of the prostate may indicate the presence of cancer and will require further testing.

 Further testing and diagnosis

 The PSA test or DRE alone cannot diagnose prostate cancer.
-In order to determine whether or not one has prostate cancer, the doctor will perform one or more of the following exams and tests to confirm whether the patient needs enlarged prostate treatment or not.
+In order to determine whether or not one has prostate cancer, the best prostate oncologist in Mumbai, Dr Ramani will perform one or more of the following exams and tests to confirm whether the patient needs enlarged prostate treatment or not.

 Open Radical Prostatectomy